paper-submission-0/IDESecurityPrivacy/readme.md

 ---

 **Phase 6: Full-Dataset Labeling and Error Characterization.**
-Using the refined prompt and finalized codebook, all 5,145 comments were labeled.
+Using the refined prompt and finalized codebook, 5,725 comments were labeled.
 The automated labeling produced the following distribution:

-- **1,234 comments** assigned to one of the 13 mitigation categories
+- **1,392 comments** assigned to one of the 13 mitigation categories
 - **18 comments** labeled as *uncategorized*
-- **3,886 comments** marked as *not a suggestion*
+- **4,317 comments** marked as *not a suggestion*
-- **7 comments** with parsing errors
+- **8 comments** with parsing errors

-Manual validation identified four additional mitigation themes not captured in the automated labeling: **Data Redaction (3)**, **Disconnecting from the Internet (1)**, **Upgrading Subscription Plans (1)**, and **Data Recovery (1)**.
+Manual validation identified six additional mitigation themes not captured in the automated labeling: **Data Redaction (3)**, **Upgrading Subscription Plans (2)**, **Disconnecting from the Internet (1)**,  and **Data Recovery (1)**.
 All labeling errors were manually corrected, resulting in a final dataset reflecting the full breadth of practitioner-driven mitigation strategies.

 ## D. LIDE Features